Don't Shoot Me I'm Only the Piano Player: Background

-John toured Australia during 1971 and was so inspired by Daddy Cool's hit single "Eagle Rock" that, with Taupin, he wrote "Crocodile Rock".
-The cover of this album has a photo of lyricist Taupin wearing a "Daddy Who?" promotional badge.
+John toured Australia during 1971 and was so inspired by Daddy Cool's hit single "Eagle Rock" that, with lyricist Bernie Taupin, he wrote "Crocodile Rock".
+The lyrics booklet of this album has a photo of Taupin wearing a "Daddy Who?" promotional badge.
+Other photos contain shots of the band.
+One photo has Elton wearing a Donald Duck badge, making it the first time Elton wore clothing featuring Donald Duck, the second being the Bob Mackie designed costume during his concert in Central Park in September 1980, and a photo of the hat used on the cover of the 1988 album Reg Strikes Back.

 Don't Shoot Me... was also, according to John, the first album during which he felt comfortable experimenting with his vocal performances and style.

 Packaging

-The album's title comes from something Elton said during an evening spent with Groucho Marx.
-After an evening of constant ribbing from Marx, Elton's comeback was to hold his hands up and say, "Don't shoot me, I'm only the piano player."
+The album's title came from an incident with legendary comedian Groucho Marx.
+John was playing the piano at a party at Marx's home; Marx, after an evening of constant ribbing (he referred to Elton John as 'John Elton'), held out his middle and index finger in the style of a pistol, pointed at John.
+John then raised his hands and said "Don't shoot me, I'm only the piano player" at Marx's gun imitation.

+The title is also a play on the 1960 François Truffaut film Shoot the Piano Player and the original Oscar Wilde quote "Don't shoot the piano player, he's doing his best", which Wilde said he saw in a saloon on a visit to the U.S. in 1882.

 The album's cover photograph, which shows a young couple outside a movie theatre whose marquee reads: Don't Shoot Me I'm Only The Piano Player starring Elton John; on the wall is a movie poster advertising the Marx Brothers' 1940 film Go West as a tribute to Groucho Marx.

-The title is also a play on the 1960 François Truffaut film Shoot the Piano Player and the original Oscar Wilde quote "Don't shoot the piano player, he's doing his best", which Wilde said he saw in a saloon on a visit to the U.S.
+In keeping with the late-1950s theme, the photograph includes the tail end of a 1959 Plymouth Fury, a popular Chrysler Corporation family car in North America at the time.

+Reception

+The album was a huge hit on both sides of the Atlantic, topping the UK Albums Chart and US Billboard 200 album chart.